Poverty threshold: Threshold limitations

 It is hard to have exact number for poverty, as much data is collected through interviews, meaning income that is reported to the interviewer must be taken at face value.
 As a result, data could not rightly represent the situations true nature, nor fully represent the income earned illegally.
 In addition, if the data were correct and accurate, it would still not mean serving as an adequate measure of the living standards, the well-being or economic position of a given family or household.
 Research done by Haughton and Khandker finds that there is no ideal measure of well-being, arguing that all measures of poverty are imperfect.
 That is not to say that measuring poverty should be avoided; rather, all indicators of poverty should be approached with caution, and questions about how they are formulated should be raised.

 As a result, depending on the indicator of economic status used, an estimate of who is disadvantaged, which groups have the highest poverty rates, and the nation's progress against poverty varies significantly.
 Hence, this can mean that defining poverty is not just a matter of measuring things accurately, but it also necessitates fundamental social judgments, many of which have moral implications.

 National poverty lines

 National estimates are based on population-weighted subgroup estimates from household surveys.
 Definitions of the poverty line do vary considerably among nations.
 For example, rich nations generally employ more generous standards of poverty than poor nations.
 Even among rich nations, the standards differ greatly.
 Thus, the numbers are not comparable among countries.
 Even when nations do use the same method, some issues may remain.

+Poland

+According to Statistics Poland, the proportion of the population living below the national extreme poverty (minimum subsistence) threshold was 4.2% as of 2019.
+This is approximately 22% or 1.2 percentage points lower than the previous year.
+In the fourth quarter of 2019, for single-person households, this threshold was set at 614 zł per month (~20.17 zł per day, equivalent to ~€4.71 or ~$5.21 per day at the time).